 The largest of its five populated islands is St Mary’s; Hugh Town, the capital, is little bigger than a Cornish fishing village.
 The seasons are at least a month ahead of the mainland.
 And the slow pace of life harks back to another age: there is barely any crime, very little traffic and the closest it gets to a rush hour is a crowd of day-trippers queuing on St Mary’s quay for the morning boats to the ‘off islands’ (St Martin’s, Tresco, St Agnes and Bryher).
 The air is fresh and scented with wild garlic and most of the ‘towns’ are just a handful of cottages.
 No wonder so many people fall for the so-called ‘Fortunate Isles’.

 Emily and Dom Crees began their love affair with Scilly on a camping holiday to Bryher.
 During a honeymooning revisit to St Martin’s, they noticed that the local pub was empty and on the market.
 They sold their home in the southeast, gave up their jobs (Emily was a garden designer, Dom a specialist in architectural glass) and even persuaded Dom’s parents to join them.
-In May last year, they re-opened The Seven Stones Inn and began a new life.
+A few years back, they re-opened The Seven Stones Inn and began a new life.

 ‘All our friends thought we were mad to buy a pub on a remote island with a population of less than 140 people,’ says Emily.
 But like most local businesses, trade at the pub largely depends on the 120,000 visitors who head to Scilly in the summer.
 The couple love the landscapes and being part of the intimate local community.
 ‘Everyone knows everyone else here, it’s very supportive,’ says Emily.
 And they’ve quickly tuned into the minutiae of island life.
 ‘Someone leaves a cardigan in a café garden and it makes it on to local radio,’ she says.
 Big news was the day the baker’s wife gave birth in an air ambulance on the way to Penzance, she recalls.
 ‘It’s such an inspiring place.
 Even if the pub ticked over, we’d be happy,’ Emily adds.
 ‘Just being here is enough.’